samvloeberghs/api-stub-server/README.md

 This example is quite similar to the previous one.
 Instead of using a switch in NodeRed we control it via the Headers in the request.
 Agian, you can use the /search/result endpoint for this example.

-Try now to disable or enable the X-Token header in the `search/result` endpoint and issue the request.
+Try now to disable or enable the X-Application-Token header in the `search/result` endpoint and issue the request.

 ## Contributors